-- 3.33.
-Paragraphs 3.34-3.35 provide recommendations on meeting Requirements 19 and 25 of SSR-2/1 (Rev. 1) [1]. - 3.34.
-Design basis accidents should be identified and the behaviour of the reactor coolant system should be analysed in order to specify the adequate performance of the safety systems. - 3.35.
-For the performance of the reactor coolant system and associated systems, conditions associated with design basis accidents should be calculated taking into account the least favourable initial conditions and equipment performance, and the single failure that has the largest impact on the performance of the safety systems.
-Care should be taken when introducing adequate conservatism, because of the following: - (a) For the same event, an approach that is considered conservative for designing one specific system could be non-conservative for another.
-Consequently, various analyses should be performed for the different cases.
+3.33.
+Paragraphs 3.34-3.35 provide recommendations on meeting Requirements 19 and 25 of SSR-2/1 (Rev. 1) [1].

+3.34.
+Design basis accidents should be identified and calculated for the reactor coolant system in order to specify the adequate performance of the safety systems.

+3.35.
+For the performance of the reactor coolant system and associated systems, conditions associated with design basis accidents should be calculated taking into account the least favorable initial conditions and equipment performance, and the single failure that has the largest impact on the performance of the safety systems.
+Care should be taken when introducing adequate conservatism, because of the following:

-(b) Making over-conservative assumptions could lead to the imposition of excessive stresses on components and structures.
+- (a) For the same event, an approach that is considered conservative for designing one specific system could be nonconservative for another.
+Consequently, various analyses should be performed for the different cases. - (b) Making over-conservative assumptions could lead to the imposition of excessive stresses on components and structures.